 Similar to pests, these popular shrubs are also subject to a few different diseases.
 Most of these are fairly easy to spot and treat if seen early on.
-Prevention is by far easier than treatment.
+As long as they are caught early, you have a good chance of your Azaleas making a full recovery.
+With that being said, prevention is by far easier than treatment.
 Let’s look at the most common Azalea diseases.

 This is a fungus that spreads via wind or water and overwinters in flower and leaf buds.
 This fungus causes large fleshy galls on flower petals or leaves.
 These galls will harden over time, and fall to the ground

 Control is not always necessary here.
 The galls are unsightly, yes.
 The best way to control the azalea gall is by prevention.
 Remove any galls that you see on your plant.
 When those galls hit the ground the spores will fly free.
 Using neem oil on a regular basis has also been shown to be beneficial on the control of the leaf gall.